 Barbara E. Walker, D.O. received her D.O. degree from the College of Osteopathic Medicine of the Pacific (COMP), completed her Residency in Family Medicine at Womack Army Community Hospital, completed a Faculty Development in Family Medicine Fellowship at University of North Carolina, Chapel Hill, and received a Doctor of Sciences Honoris Causa degree from Campbell University in 2011.

-Effective September 1, 2016, Nancy began in a new position in a joint role linking the Campbell University School of Osteopathic Medicine (CUSOM) with the NC Osteopathic Medical Association (NCOMA) and the NC Society of the American College of Osteopathic Family Physicians (NCS-ACOFP).
-Nancy serves as the Executive Director for each of the Associations, and will coordinate continuing medical education initiatives for all three organizations.
-Nancy has over five years’ experience as Director of the Lillington Chamber of Commerce, so she is well known and respected in the local community.
-She also has extensive experience in state government, having worked in the Divisions of Child Development and Social Services.
-Nancy is based in the Dean’s suite at CUSOM, in office # 137.
+Nancy serves in a joint role linking the Campbell University School of Osteopathic Medicine (CUSOM) with the NC Osteopathic Medical Association (NCOMA) and the NC Society of the American College of Osteopathic Family Physicians (NCS-ACOFP).
+Nancy serves as the Executive Director for each of the Associations, and coordinates continuing medical education initiatives for all three organizations.
+Nancy is based at CUSOM in office # 137.